ginbobby/SLEAPyTracks1250/README.md

-This is a tracker for tracking exploration behavior of birds.
+This is a tracker for tracking exploration behavior of the red knot.
 Currently trained for use on red knot exploration tests.
 Runs a trained SLEAP model over multiple videos and returns tracking data as a csv file.

 More functionality to be added soon!